-As a rule of thumb, readers spend more time reading web content with value.
-Many SEO experts also believe that 'time on site' is a reliable indicator of a quality website.
+As a rule of thumb, readers spend more time reading web content if it has value.
+Many SEO experts also believe that 'time on site' is a reliable indicator of a high quality website.

-There is no obvious reason to disbelieve that search engines think any different.
-So, it is important to understand that 'average session duration' may well be a ranking signal.
+There is no obvious reason to disbelieve that search engines think differently.
+So, it could be important to accept that 'average session duration' may well be a ranking signal.

-There are many untold or hidden secrets in content marketing.
+There are numerous untold or hidden secrets in content marketing.
 But, the fact that readers get distracted while they read (often bored) is no enigma.